microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-appinstallation.md

 # Get change notifications for app installation

 Change notifications for [Teams app installations](/graph/api/resources/teamsappinstallation) allow you to subscribe to particular changes (create, update, and delete) on a Teams app.
 You can get notified whenever the specified Teams app is installed, updated, or deleted from a team, groupChat, or a user's personal scope.

-This article describes how to subscribe to change notifications for Teams apps in personal, team, or chat scopes by using Microsoft Graph APIs.
+More information on each scope and receiving notifications from each scope is provided later in this document.

 > [!NOTE]
 > If you request a subscription **expirationDateTime** that is more than 1 hour in the future, you must subscribe to lifecycle notifications by including a **lifecycleNotificationUrl** property in your subscription request.
 Otherwise, your subscription request will fail with the following error message: *lifecycleNotificationUrl is a required property for subscription creation on this resource when the expirationDateTime value is set to greater than 1 hour*.